 Truth and Beauty in Black

-‘Truth and Beauty in Black’ is a permanent art installation by Claudy Jongstra for the Mingei International Museum in San Diego, reimagined by Luce et studio Architects.
-Installed in the Museum's new bistro, the 36-by-5-foot artwork is a warm and contemporary element that provides acoustic benefits through the natural sound-dampening properties of wool.
+'Truth and Beauty in Black’ is a permanent art installation by Claudy Jongstra for the Mingei International Museum, reimagined by Luce et studio architects.
+The 36-by-5-foot artwork is a warm and contemporary element that provides acoustic benefits through the natural sound-dampening properties of wool.

 read more